-OUTLINE YOUR APPROACH
+2. OUTLINE YOUR APPROACH

 What research did you do to increase your understanding on the gender transformation process?

-What activities did you integrate into your work to increase your gender impact?

-How did you ensure that these changes has positive social impacts on women smallholders?

-How did you measure the impact on women smallholders?
+Use the space below to jot down ideas What activities did you integrate into your work to increase your gender impact?
+Use the space below to jot down ideas How did you ensure that these changes has positive social impacts on women smallholders?
+Use the space below to jot down ideas How did you measure the impact on women smallholders?
 How do you measure your return on investment?

-How did you scale your impact?
+Use the space below to jot down ideas How did you scale your impact?
 How did you collect feedback to iterate your activities?

-Below framework provides a four-step process for organizations to develop their own case studies around the impact created by their gender transformative approaches.
+Use the space below to jot down ideas

-CODIFY YOUR LEARNINGS AND RESULTS
+3. CODIFY YOUR LEARNINGS AND RESULTS